Koh0214/react-flux-rails-demo/README.md

 react-flux-rails-demo
 =====================

-This is a really simple example of using [ReactJS](https://facebook.github.io/react/) inside a Rails view to make a better form experience.
+This is a really simple example of using [ReactJS](https://facebook.github.io/react/) inside a Rails view to make a more interactive form experience.

 ![screenshot](/screenshot.png)